mattforey/NCAA-Tournament-Win-Probability-Model/README.md

     This is the R-File with all the code
   b.
 Dataset.csv

-    Our original dataset that consists of 10,518 observations of different games in the 2019-2020 college basketball season
+    Original dataset consisting of 10,518 observations of games in the 2019-2020 college basketball season

   c.
 The following csv files pertain to the 6 different rounds in the tournament.
 After every round the following file was created to show the teams that had advanced to that round.

     i.
 First Round – “FirstRound.csv”
     ii.
 Second Round – “SecondRound.csv”